-Stormy Daniels Is Suing Donald Trump & It's All About Their Alleged Affair
+Stormy Daniels Is Suing Donald Trump & You Need To Hear The Details

 Two months after reports from The Wall Street Journal, The New York Times, and other media outlets detailed an alleged 2006 affair between then-private citizen Donald Trump and an adult film star, the star, Stormy Daniels, is now suing Trump.
 The lawsuit alleges that Daniels and Trump had an "intimate relationship" that began in 2006 and continued "well into the year 2007."
 The lawsuit also claims that a "hush agreement" made between the two parties representing Daniels and Trump is "null and void" because Trump never actually signed the agreement.
 In January, a White House official denied allegations of an affair as "old, recycled reports, which were published and strongly denied prior to the election."

 The suit claims, "On or about October 29, 2016, only days before the election, two of the parties signed the Hush Agreement — Ms. Clifford and Mr. Cohen (on behalf of EC).
 Mr. Trump, however, did not sign the agreement, thus rendering it legally null and void and of no consequence."

 Although Cohen has claimed he paid Daniels $130,000, he has also said that Trump denied the allegations of an affair.
 Elite Daily has reached out to the White House for comment on the lawsuit, but did not hear back at time of publication.